leviofliccat/comp2000/notes.md

 polymorphism:
 - The most common use of polymorphism in OOP occurs when a parent class (`Animal`) reference `a` is used to refer to a child class (`Deer`) object `d`.
-- compile-time polymorphism - static polymorphism, multiple methods with the same name but different parameters
+- compile-time polymorphism - static polymorphism, multiple methods with the same name but different parameters - method overloading
 - runtime polymorphism - dynamic method dispatch, implemented by method overriding
 - An overridden method is essentially hidden in the parent class, and is not invoked unless the child class uses the super keyword within the overriding method.
 - virtual method invocation - if a subclass has the same method defined as a parent method, and we say `Employee e = new Salaryman();` and call `e.getSalary();`, it will call `getSalary()` for the Employee class at compile time, but then at run time the JVM will run it for the Salaryman class. therefore, an overridden method is always invoked at runtime, no matter the data type of the reference